-- 1. Limit the mandatory reallocation plan to the Cedar Valley Aquifer, where all modeling was done, and not to the entire Cedar Valley Drainage Basin. - 2.
-Transfer Water rights from the Cedar Valley Aquifer to Bedrock Aquifers in the Cedar Valley Drainage Basin reduce overproduction and the 50,000 acre-feet over-allocation, and any wells to the east can use existing distribution systems to get water to the farms. - 3.
-Age date every well in Cedar and Parowan Valleys, and map the ages to define relationships between the different producing zones within the Valley Fill Aquifers and with any tested Bedrock Aquifers. - 4.
-Fund Bedrock Aquifer test to prove up the bedrock Quartz Monzonite and Cretaceous Aquifers wells (for example, get The Department of Transportation to drain rubble beds at landslide area).
-Note: by age dating all wells it will show Bedrock Aquifers can be produced under the Law of Capture without impacting Safe Yield to other basins over the next 500-1,000 years. - 5.
-Have the Water Management Committee look into condensation, horizontal drilling, train transportation of water, and other related technologies before creating a \$500,000,000 bond.

-Note: Kent Jones, State Engineer, announced his retirement within a week of telling Iron County residents about the mandatory water reallocation plan.
+- Low Cost \$24,725,000 year 1, & \$225,000 per year 2-N - High Cost \$77,500,000 year 1, & \$900,000 per year 2-N - Water can be transported anyplace a train goes to for humanitarian purposes, or for profit - This provides a train for other uses in Cedar Valley, including transporting workers to use water at origin Summary - It is logical to only apply the mandatory allocation plan to the Cedar Valley Aquifer, where all modeling was done, and not to the entire Cedar Valley Drainage Basin. - Water rights transferred from the Cedar Valley Aquifer to bedrock aquifers in the Cedar Valley Drainage Basin will reduce the overproduction and the 50,000 acre-feet over allocation, and any wells to the east can use existing distribution systems to get water to the farms. - Age dating needs to be done for every well in Cedar and Parowan Valleys, and ages mapped to define relationships between the different producing zones within the Valley Fill Aquifers and with any Bedrock Aquifers with well tests. - Find funding for test wells (for example, The Department of Transportation to drain rubble beds at landslide area) to prove up the bedrock Quartz Monzonite and Cretaceous Aquifers, noting these areas can be produced under the Law of Capture without impacting Safe Yield to other basins over the next 500-1,000 years. - Have the Water Management Committee look into new condensation, horizontal drilling, train transportation of water, and other related technologies before creating a \$500,000,000 bond. - Note: Kent Jones, State Engineer, announced his retirement within a week of telling Iron County residents about the mandatory water allocation plan.